Top 25 Highest Paying Coaching Niches of 2025 (+ Niche Quiz)

 🏋🏽♀️ Fitness Coaching Niches

-I encourage you to focus on one specific sport that you’re credible in.
+One way to niche down is to focus on a specific sport that you’re credible in.
 For example, I hired a coach at Reactive Training Systems to focus on powerlifting.
-If you don’t want to focus in on a specific sport, you could choose a specific modality that you help with (e.g. Dr. Kelly Starret does this with mobility).
+I’ve also supported multiple running coaches with their marketing.
+If you don’t want to focus in on a specific sport, you can choose a specific modality to help with (e.g. Dr. Kelly Starret with mobility).

 🧡 Relationship Coaching Niches